bonitasoft/bonita-doc/md/performance-tuning.md

 For example, if you have an average of 20 steps in your process, then it would be reasonable to set the ActivityInstance range size to be 20 times bigger than the ProcessInstance range.

-The sequence manager configuration is in
+The sequence manager configuration is in `bonita-platform-community-custom.properties`.
-_`bonita home`_`/engine-server/conf/platform/bonita-platform-community-custom.properties`.

 The sequence manager has its own database connection.
 This should be appropriately sized for the number of times the sequence manager will